 Is a Crown corporation that administers the National Housing Act.
 They also sell mortgage loan insurance products.

-Are additional expenses incurred when buying a home.
+These are additional expenses incurred when buying a home.
 These costs can add up to anywhere from 1.5% to 4% of the purchase price of the property.
-Some of these costs include: land transfer tax, legal fees, interest adjustment costs, property taxes, etc. Closing costs are usually payable at closing.
+Some of these costs include land transfer tax, legal fees, interest adjustment costs, property taxes, etc. Closing costs are usually payable at closing.

 A date on which ownership rights are transferred from a seller to the buyer and the buyer takes possession of the property.